-Sometimes, employers will invite job applicants to interview over lunch or dinner, or even breakfast.
-This interview is just as important, perhaps even more so, than an interview in a business setting.
-That's because it's less formal and more conversational and, if you're not careful, you could let your guard down and share too much personal information.
-It's important to keep it professional and remember that you're being considered for employment, even though it's not a formal in-office job interview.
+There are time when employers will invite job applicants to interview over a meal — even breakfast.
+This interview is just as important, perhaps even more than one in a formal business setting.
+That's because it's more conversational and less formal.
+If you're not careful, you could let your guard down, make silly mistakes and share too much personal information.
+So it's important to keep it professional and remember that you're being considered for a job, even though it's not a formal in-office job interview.

 When you're invited to interview over a meal or a cup of coffee, take the time to prepare just as carefully as you would for an interview in an office setting.

 Here are some tips you can use for an interview at a restaurant.